 This endowment was established by Dave Hunt and matched by the Ontario Trust for Student Support (OTSS).
-It is to be awarded to DDS students in first or second year of the program on the basis of financial need.
-Students must be in good academic standing to apply for bursary assistance.
+It is to be awarded to D.D.S. students in first or second year of the program on the basis of financial need.